ThreeSixtyGiving/360-dei/documentation/schema.rst

 Each data object in a list
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 For each of the 3 places listed in the previous section, the JSON for each data object in the list has the same structure.
-This is:
+This is described in 2 sections.

+The first section contain fields for storing information about how the question was asked and responded to:

 .. jsonschema:: ../_compiled/360-giving-schema-only-extension.json
   :pointer: /properties/beneficiaries/items
+  :include: dei_asked_status,dei_available_options,dei_reply_status

+The second section contains fields for storing information about the answer:

+.. jsonschema:: ../_compiled/360-giving-schema-only-extension.json
+  :pointer: /properties/beneficiaries/items
+  :include: classification,classification_entered,location

 asked_status values
 ~~~~~~~~~~~~~~~~~~~